 - 8.17.
 Alec's Field is the village's main recreation ground and sports field.
 It is enjoyed by local residents of all ages, particularly the children's play area.
 Next to Alec's Field are The Keep and Allotments.
 The 23 plots are fully occupied, and further allotments may well need to be provided within this local green space. - 8.18.
 More locally, there are small grassed areas in Kingston and Pidney, which are used by local children for informal games and socialising.
-Hazel Wood near Kingston and the Emerson Nature Reserve close to Wonston are both accessible wildlife areas in easy walking distance of the village, enjoyed by local people. - 8.19.
+Hazel Wood near Kingston and the Emerson Nature Pesenve close to Wanston are both accessible wildlife ar

+Nature Reserve close to Wonston are both accessible wildlife areas in easy walking distance of the village, enjoyed by local people.

+8.19.
 These green spaces are highlighted for protection in Policy HB3.